 Ingredients for coconut milk pancakes.

-Coconut milk thins out the batter and makes it smooth.
-Use canned coconut milk for this recipe.
+• Coconut milk thins out the batter and makes it smooth.
+Use canned coconut milk for this recipe (don’t worry, you probably won’t even taste the coconut flavor).

-Coconut oil helps the pancake stay moist without weighing it down.
+• Coconut oil helps the pancakes stay moist without weighing them down.
+The oil replaces butter to keep the recipe dairy-free and lactose-free.

-Maple syrup adds a subtle hint of sweetness.
+• Maple syrup adds a subtle hint of sweetness.
+Of course, you can always top the pancakes with even more syrup.

 Recipe Steps